Homomorphic encryption

 Homomorphic encryption is a form of encryption that allows computations to be performed on encrypted data without first having to decrypt it.
-The resulting computations are left in an encrypted form which, when decrypted, result in an output that is identical to that produced had the operations been performed on the unencrypted data.
+The resulting computations are left in an encrypted form which, when decrypted, result in an output that is identical to that of the operations performed on the unencrypted data.
 Homomorphic encryption can be used for privacy-preserving outsourced storage and computation.
-This allows data to be encrypted and out-sourced to commercial cloud environments for processing, all while encrypted.
+This allows data to be encrypted and outsourced to commercial cloud environments for processing, all while encrypted.

+As an example of a practical application of homomorphic encryption: encrypted photographs can be scanned for points of interest, without revealing the contents of a photo.
+However, observation of side-channels can see a photograph being sent to a point-of-interest lookup service, revealing the fact that photographs were taken.

+Thus, homomorphic encryption eliminates the need for processing data in the clear, thereby preventing attacks that would enable an attacker to access that data while it is being processed, using privilege escalation.

-For sensitive data, such as health care information, homomorphic encryption can be used to enable new services by removing privacy barriers inhibiting data sharing or increase security to existing services.
-For example, predictive analytics in health care can be hard to apply via a third party service provider due to medical data privacy concerns, but if the predictive analytics service provider can operate on encrypted data instead, these privacy concerns are diminished.
+For sensitive data, such as healthcare information, homomorphic encryption can be used to enable new services by removing privacy barriers inhibiting data sharing or increasing security to existing services.
+For example, predictive analytics in healthcare can be hard to apply via a third-party service provider due to medical data privacy concerns.
+But if the predictive-analytics service provider could operate on encrypted data instead, without having the decryption keys, these privacy concerns are diminished.
 Moreover, even if the service provider's system is compromised, the data would remain secure.

-Description
+Characteristics

 Homomorphic encryption is a form of encryption with an additional evaluation capability for computing over encrypted data without access to the secret key.
 The result of such a computation remains encrypted.
 Homomorphic encryption can be viewed as an extension of public-key cryptography.
 Homomorphic refers to homomorphism in algebra: the encryption and decryption functions can be thought of as homomorphisms between plaintext and ciphertext spaces.

 Homomorphic encryption includes multiple types of encryption schemes that can perform different classes of computations over encrypted data.
 The computations are represented as either Boolean or arithmetic circuits.
 Some common types of homomorphic encryption are partially homomorphic, somewhat homomorphic, leveled fully homomorphic, and fully homomorphic encryption: